Before I go into the story about how I got my first online marketing job, I’d like to give a shout out to Skillshare.

-if you have 40 minutes to spare, please take a listen to Seth Godins talk on about what we as marketeers should be aware of now and in the future.
+if you have 40 minutes to spare, please take a listen to Seth Godins talk on about what we as marketers should be aware of now and in the future.

-Seth Godin is one of my heroes and biggest influencers and having heroes to look up to and identify with has been and still is to me, one of my primary drivers.
+Seth Godin is one of my heroes and biggest influences and having heroes to look up to and identify with has been and still is to me, one of my primary drivers.
 But watch out when you pick who to follow and who to give your attention to.

 This industry is filled with bozos masked as entrepreneurs and they’ll clutter your view and suck out your dreams and believes.
 You should really try to avoid the self-centered and self-quoting, all-knowing, my-time-is-so-valuable kinda guy.
 They might have a gazillion followers and fanboys, but keep your eyes on actual prove of their ideas.
 Have they ever built something of value or is it just great story-telling?

 That’ll be it for me for now.
 Hope this was useful.
 Thanks to Edith for the question.